 The University has a duty of care to protect its community and promote wellbeing, equality and fairness.
-There are regulations and procedures in place to deal with students who do not abide by the rules.
+There are procedures in place to respond to reports of student conduct that falls short of our expectations.

-We will consider the case, investigate and (if appropriate) put precautionary measures in place to safeguard the reporting person or anyone else involved.
+If deemed appropriate, we may put precautionary measures in place during the investigation to safeguard the reporting person or anyone else involved.

-This form is for reporting incidents of student misconduct only.
 If you wish to report a member of staff you should email firstname.lastname@example.org